 BIO 111.
 Topics in Biology - Human.
-3.
+4.

 Life processes, unique and common, that humans share with other animals, will be explored using a systems approach.
 Emphasis will be placed on issues of health and disease.
+This course includes a laboratory component involving hands-on application of lecture concepts in human biology.